alazaritt/alazaritt.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is designed to detect audio through a microphone and send a signal to a separate board to turn on and off a set of lights.
+The schematic illustrates how the system effectively converts audio input from a microphone into a control signal for a separate board to operate lights, fulfilling both user needs and product requirements.
+The microphone captures sound, while the amplification and filtering circuitry ensure the signal is clean enough to avoid false signals, allowing for reliable and responsive operation.
+This design ensures accurate detection, interfacing with the light board, and safe operation, directly aligning the system’s functionality with the intended user experience and technical specifications.

 ![schematic](https://github.com/alazaritt/alazaritt.github.io/blob/main/docs/04-Schematic/individual%20schematic%20ss.png?raw=true)